zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/01-performance-and-scalability/01-configuring-clustering-for-high-availability/02-database-configuration-for-cluster-nodes.md

     counter.jdbc.prefix=jdbc.write.
     ```

 1. Validating a database connection before using it, lets you handle bad connections gracefully.
 Validation is optional and might have a small cost, but avoids bad connections.

-    Some connection pools used with JDBC4 (check your driver's JDBC version) validate connections automatically.
-Other connection pools may require additional, vendor-specific connection validation properties.
-Specify them in a Portal Properties file.
-Refer to your connection pool provider documentation for connection validation details.
+Connection pools used with JDBC4 (check your driver's JDBC version) validate connections automatically.

+> **Note:** For JDBC3 or older, connection pools may require additional, vendor-specific connection validation properties.
+Specify these properties in a Portal Properties file for them to be passed to the appropriate connection pool.
+For example, for a connection `jdbc.read.*`, third-party properties of the following form are passed to the connection pool:
+>
+> ```
+> jdbc.read.someVendorConnectionTestProperty=[test value]
+> ```
+>
+> Refer to your connection pool provider documentation for details on the specific connection validation properties.

 1. Enable the read-writer database configuration by uncommenting the following Spring configuration files from the `spring.configs` and `spring.infrastructure.configs` properties: